Drug and Alcohol Counseling — Certificate

 By the end of this program, the graduate should be able to:

 Coursework is developed to assist students in meeting the requirements for certifications offered through the Association for Addiction Professionals (formerly the National Association of Alcoholism and Drug Abuse Counselors) and the American Academy of Health Care Providers in the Addictive Disorders (AAHCPAD), as well as others.
 Students become eligible for these master's level or higher certifications after completing professional licensure and accruing additional experience.
-Students should refer to credentialing requirements for specific organizations.
+Students should refer to each specific organization's credentialing requirements.

 Students complete four quarters of fieldwork at an approved site, working with individuals with substance-use disorders and their families.
 Successful completion of fieldwork requires accruing 200 hours of face-to-face supervised, clinical experience (telehealth service delivery is acceptable).
 Fieldwork provides excellent opportunities for gaining experience in working with a substance-use-disorder population.
 Students will be evaluated quarterly by field placement supervisors and program faculty members.
 Students may complete fieldwork in placement sites with which the Department of Counseling and Family Sciences has established relationships; or, with program director approval, students may work in other settings which do not directly serve individuals with substance use disorders, but where it is determined addiction and substance use disorders are a significant focus of clinical attention.